Posted on Thursday, May 16th, 2024 at 9:00 am

 Definition of disability: Most LTD policies have two definitions: “own occupation” and “any occupation.”
 During your “own occupation” period, you’re considered disabled if you cannot perform the material duties of your regular job.
 After the occupation period ends (usually after two or three years), the definition of disability changes to “any occupation,” meaning you must be unable to work in any job for which you’re reasonably suited based on your education, training, and experience.

 Age at the time of disability: If you become disabled later in life, your benefit period may be shorter.
-For example, if your policy benefits people until they reach age 65 but you become disabled at age 60, you will only receive benefits for five years.
+For example, if your policy benefits people until they reach age 65 but become disabled at age 60, you will only receive five-year benefits.

 Exclusions and limitations: LTD policies typically exclude pre-existing and certain mental health conditions.
 Benefits for mental health disabilities may be limited to a maximum of two years, even if your policy’s benefit period is longer.